 Thanks for visiting my bio page.
-I hope this will give you some sense of who I am and why Rhett Kelley Whips, LLC. exists today.
+I hope this will give you some sense of who I am and why Rhett Kelley Whips exists today.

 I’ll always be a “Florida Cracker” through and through.
 Though I now live in southeastern Georgia, I spent most of my childhood and teenage years living on or near the ranch of my great-grandfather, L. R. Bronson.
 I’m very proud of my “cracker” heritage.
 Making the Florida cow whip, in particular, is my way of staying connected to my heritage.